demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 ### sophos-firewall-ip-host-get
 ***
-Get a single IP host by name.
+Gets a single IP host by name.

 #### Base Command